Topic: Maintaining Fiber Optic Networks

 Most inspection procedures require bringing the network down, unacceptable in almost every instance.
 Telcos have backup links running alongside operational links and the equipment will switch over to the backup if it senses high errors on the main link.
 Do you know any premises networks set up like that?
-Want to bring down a gigabit LAN backbone fast?
+Want to bring down an OC192 telco link or gigabit LAN backbone fast?
 Unplug a fiber optic connector to inspect it with a microscope.
 See how long it takes the network manager to find you.

 Most harm to installed fiber optic systems (and copper also) is done during handling by unskilled or clumsy personnel.
 We heard of one network that crashed when a executive of a company disconnected a fiber connector to show it to a visitor they were escorting around the facility.
 We know of workers accidentally backing into patch panels and breaking cables at the junction to the connector.
 We’ve seen connectors dropped on the floor breaking the ceramic ferrule.
 We’ve even helped troubleshoot broken fibers in splice closures caused during repairs of other fibers.

 It's easy to get dirt into mating adapters or on connectors whenever they are exposed to the air.
 Fiber technicians are taught to keep connections clean after termination, cover connector ferrules and mating adapters with dust caps and clean the ferrule end whenever it is opened to the air.
 If dirt is such a big problem (and airborne dirt is the size of the core of singlemode fiber), why risk contaminating operating connectors by exposing them to the air to see if they are dirty?
 Systems should be designed to protect components from dust in the environment - that's what cable plant hardware is for.